ChingtingC/Learning-Resources/tools/Git/README.md

 * **branch** is a line of development.
 A single Git repository can track an arbitrary number of branches.
 * **head** is a named reference to the commit at the tip of a branch.
 * **HEAD** means the current branch.
-It is a reference to one of the heads in the repository (except when using a detached HEAD, in which case it directly references an arbitrary commit.)
+It is a reference to one of the heads in the repository (except when using a detached HEAD).
+* **detached HEAD**: Git allows you to check out an arbitrary commit that isn’t necessarily the tip of any particular branch.
+The HEAD in such a state is called "detached".

 List all branches in the repository